 The most surprising thing about tuk-tuks is that they are not the cheapest form of transportation in Thailand.
 Many visitors often assume that because they are smaller and slower they will be less expensive than metered taxis, but that is simply not the case.

-At the moment, the going rate for a short tuk-tuk ride is about 150 baht (US$5) for a journey that would cost 50 to 70 baht (US$2) in a metered taxi.
+At the moment, the going rate for a short tuk tuk ride is about 150 baht (US$5) for a journey that would cost 50 to 70 baht (US$2) in a metered taxi.
 For quick journeys to the end of the road, the price is 50 baht (US$2) and if you go slightly further afield, the price will quickly jump to 100 baht (US$3).

 Benefits of Using Tuk-Tuks

 Firstly, tuk-tuks offer travelers a fun experience of the chaotic city streets of Bangkok.
 Taking a bumpy ride through the hot and noisy streets helps travelers really get close to the hustle and bustle of this modern country with ancient roots.

 Another reason is that these vehicles are unique to Thailand and some parts of Southeast Asia.
 The drivers have a lot of fun decorating their vehicles with colorful paint and dangling trinkets to make each one unique.
 They give visitors a sense of adventure and make for some great pictures.

 Downsides of Using Tuk-Tuks

 One of the biggest problems with tuk-tuks is their lack of safety features as compared to other vehicles.
 Because tuk-tuks have open sides and typically don"t have seat belts they are very unsafe during traffic accidents.
-The good news is that tuk-tuks are involved in relatively few dangerous accidents in Thailand because they tend to drive at lower speeds.
+The good news is that tuk-tuks are involved in relatively few dangerous accidents in Thailand because they tend to drive at lower speed.

 Common Scams to Avoid

-A common tuk-tuk scam in Thailand happens when a tuk-tuk driver offers you his service for a day at a very low price.
+Another common tuk-tuk scam in Thailand happens when a driver offers you his service for a day at a very low price.
 Drivers that do this will often insist that you visit specific retailers, such as tailors and gem stores, throughout the day.
 These retailers pay him extra money to bring customers to them.
-Although you don’t have to buy anything at these shops, it is an annoying waste of time for visitors, and the retailers can be very pushy when trying to sell products.
+Although you don"t have to buy anything at these shops, it is an annoying waste of time for visitors, and the retailers can be very pushy when trying to sell products.

-The drivers that run this scam generally like to hang around outside tourist sites and tell people that the place is closed.
+Tuk tuk drivers that run this scam generally like to hang around outside tourist sites and tell people that the place is closed.
 The idea is to lure you onto their tuk tuk and take you on the above-mentioned journey to retailers that include tailors and gem stores.
 Instead, you should ignore the tuk tuk driver and go to the front desk of the tourist attraction you plan to visit and find out for yourself.

 Another dangerous trick that can happen to people in tuk-tuks is that other drivers on the street may try to snatch bags out of the open vehicles.
 These thieves often specifically target tourists and are very difficult to catch.